No. 28 Squadron RAF: Second World War (1939–1945)

-Post War
+Cold War (1946–1990s)

 After the end of the Second World War the squadron continued as a fighter-reconnaissance unit as part of the Far East Air Force.
-In October 1945, the squadron replaced its Hurricanes with more Spitfires, (Mk VIIIs and Mk XIVEs), concentrating on the Spitfire XIVE by the end of the year.
-It moved to Penang, Malaya in November 1945 and to RAF Kuala Lumpur in April 1946, and then to RAF Tengah, Singapore in February 1947.
-The squadron received Spitfire FR.18s in 1947.
-It moved to RAF Sembawang, also in Singapore in February 1949.
-It moved to RAF Kai Tak, Hong Kong in 1949 still with Spitfires, in order to strengthen Hong Kong's defences as a result of the ongoing Chinese Civil War, with the squadron's role changing from fighter-reconnaissance to pure fighter.
-From then on the squadron was regularly moved between Kai Tak and Sek Kong.
-In February 1951, the squadron was re-equipped with jet aircraft, as de Havilland Vampire FB.5s replaced the Spitfires, with 28 Squadron being the last front-line RAF squadron equipped with the Spitfire.
-From February 1952, it began receiving Vampire FB.9s, which where fitted with air conditioning, which made operations in the hot climate of Hong Kong more tolerable for the pilots.
-In February 1956, the squadron discarded its Vampires, again being the last front-line RAF squadron to operate the type, receiving de Havilland Venom FB.1s as replacements, exchanging them for Venom FB.4s in November 1959.
-In June 1957, as a result of the 1957 Defence Review, Sek Kong was handed over the army, with 28 Squadron returning to Kai Tak.
-While at Kai Tak from May 1962 the squadron changed to flying Hawker Hunter FGA.9s, until 2 January 1967 when it was disbanded.
+In October 1945, the squadron replaced its Hurricanes with the Mk.VIII and Mk.
+XIVe variants of the Spitfires, concentrating on the Spitfire Mk.XIVe by the end of the year.
+The squadron moved to Penang, Malaya in November 1945 and to RAF Kuala Lumpur in April 1946, and then to RAF Tengah, Singapore in February 1947.
+The squadron received the Spitfire FR.18 in 1947.
+In January 1948, six of the squadron's Spitfires took part in Operation Snapdragon, an experimental deployment to Hong Kong, to test the ability to reinforce the colony in an emergency.
+They flew via Kuching, Sarawak, Labuan in Malaysia and Clark Field in the Philippines, arriving at Hong Kong after two days, flying 2305 mi.

+The squadron moved to RAF Sembawang, also in Singapore in February 1949.
+It moved to RAF Kai Tak, Hong Kong in 1949 still with Spitfires, to strengthen Hong Kong's defences as a result of the ongoing Chinese Civil War, with the squadron's role changing from fighter-reconnaissance to pure fighter.
+The squadron was regularly moved between Kai Tak and RAF Sek Kong.
+In February 1951, the squadron was re-equipped with jet aircraft, as the de Havilland Vampire FB.5 replaced the Spitfires, with No. 28 Squadron being the last front-line RAF squadron equipped with the Spitfire.
+From February 1952, it began receiving the Vampire FB.9, which was fitted with air-conditioning, which made operations in the hot climate of Hong Kong more tolerable for pilots.
+In February 1956, the squadron discarded its Vampires, again being the last front-line RAF squadron to operate the type, receiving the de Havilland Venom FB.1 as replacement, exchanging them for the Venom FB.4 in November 1959.

+In June 1957, as a result of the 1957 Defence Review, Sek Kong was handed over the army, with No. 28 Squadron returning to Kai Tak.
+While at Kai Tak from May 1962 the squadron requipped with the Hawker Hunter FGA.9, until 2 January 1967 when it was disbanded.

-The squadron was reformed on 1 March 1968 at Kai Tak from a detachment of No. 103 Squadron RAF operating Westland Whirlwind HC 10s.
-The Westland Wessex HC.2 was introduced to the squadron from January 1972 and the Whirlwinds operated until August 1972.
-On 17 May 1978 the squadron moved to RAF Sek Kong and stayed until 1 November 1996.
-The squadron returned to Kai Tak from then until disbanded on 3 June 1997 prior to the British withdrawal on 1 July, with the squadron's Wessexes being sold to Uruguay.
-It was the last RAF squadron to leave the territory.
+On 17 May 1978, the squadron moved to RAF Sek Kong where it operated from until 1 November 1996.
+It returned to Kai Tak and remained there until it disbanded on 3 June 1997, shortly before the handover of Hong Kong from the UK to the People's Republic of China on 1 July.
+The Wessexes were sold to Uruguay and it was the last RAF squadron to leave the territory.